oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Min and Max Quantifiers

-Quantifiers in regular path expressions allow for specifying lower and upper limits on the number of times a path expression may be applied for the pattern to match.
+Quantifiers in regular path expressions allow for specifying lower and upper limits on the number of times a pattern should match.

 | quantifier | meaning                              | matches                                                                                                                             | example path        |
 |------------|--------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|---------------------|